-There are eight discussion assignments, and they are worth 15% of your course grade.
-Discussion Forums are available Monday through Sunday.
-You must post your comments and responses for each week's lesson no later than Sunday night at 11:59 pm; however, posting earlier in the week is better.
+There are sixteen discussion assignments, and they are worth 15% of your course grade.
+Discussion Forums are available Monday through Saturday, except for Lesson 15 Discussion forum which is available only Monday, May 2, through Friday, May 6.
+You must post your comments and responses for each week's lesson no later than Saturday night at 11:59 pm (except for Lesson 15 Discussion forum that must be submitted by 11:59 p.m. on Friday, May 6); however, posting earlier in the week is better.